- Clock Hours of Instruction:

-The certificate program focuses on the development of construction documentation skills and problem-solving strategies.
+The certification program focuses on using CAD and AutoCAD to develop construction documentation skills and problem-solving strategies.

 - Career Opportunities in Architecture, Drafting, Engineering, Project Management, Interior Design, and more.
-Prepares you for Autodesk Professional Certification.
+Prepares you for AutoCAD Certification.

-- A Certificate Program designed to work with you and your schedule
+- A Certification Program designed to work with you and your schedule

 - Self-paced online learning environment as well as optional, onsite courses (when available).